tangrams/tangram-tutorial/src/Assets/markdown/filters.md

 </pre></code>

 Feature properties in our datasource are listed in a JSON member specifically named "properties", and we can use these to display different subsets of the data:

+[section]

+Conveniently, we can also filter with three types of boolean filter functions `not`, `any`, and `all`.
+They are logically equivalent to logical operators in most programming languages: NOT (!=), OR (||), and AND (&&) respectively.

+`not` takes a single filter object as its input while `any` and `all` take lists of filter objects.

+[section]

+Lastly, Tangram provides the ability to write functions in Javascript within filter blocks.
+This is useful for highly customized or more complex queries.
+The only detail to remember when writing functions is that Tangram provides a `feature` keyword for accessing properties.
+So to access the `continentName` property one would write `feature.continentName`.

+Take a look at a few examples below and note that only one function will work within the `filter` block.
+To use more than one function you need to embed them within an `any` or `all` block.